 Cysts will usually resolve themselves, but when they don’t, surgery and medications made to address the hormone imbalance that causes PCOS are generally recommended for treatment.
 Again, if surgery or hormonal treatment aren’t viable and painful sex is the only concern, adjusting positions or exploring non-penetrative sex can be useful.

-Male to female gender affirmation or “bottom” surgery is a procedure some trans women choose to have that involves the creation of a neovagina.
+Gender-affirming vaginoplasty or “bottom” surgery is a procedure some trans women and trans femmes choose to have that involves the creation of a neovagina.
 Rates of dyspareunia among post-op trans women vary widely from 0 to almost a quarter.
 Bottom surgery is complex, and often results in a vagina that has varied elasticity and may be shorter than desired for deep penetration.